Canhassi12/MyAnimeList/README.md

 System to save animes I watched.

-in CLI, we can add, edit, delete, and show all from the list.
+in CLI, we can add, edit, delete, and show all anime from the list.